nihaldsouza/nihaldsouza.github.io/tabs/about.md

 In my spare time, I usually work on projects or read data science related articles.
 Recently, I've started reading research papers and found myself thoroughly enjoying some of them!
 To make sure I understand them well, I've started taking down notes detailing my thought process.
 I've decided to publish a select few as posts on this blog in the hopes that others might find them equally intriguing.
 I've developed a liking in computational linguistics, mainly focused towards fake news detection in machine generated text.

 In my spare time I love cycling, listening to music and going on long runs.
-I am also an ardent Formula One fan who idolizes Lewis Hamilton.
+I am also an ardent Formula One fan.

 Feel free to reach out to me over Twitter or Email, which can be found on the bottom left-hand side of the page.
 I'd love to collaborate on any project you're working on!